 Click New attribute and specify its Name and Type:

-New attribute is added to the entity.
+A new attribute is added to the entity.

 5 Adding New Associations

-Click the arrow icon that appears:
+Click the arrow icon:

 Select a second entity for the new association from the list of existing entities and click Select.
 You can also create a new entity for the association from the dialog box.

 A module name is indicated next to the entity name in brackets.

 If you select the entity from another module, you will create a cross-module association.
 For more information, see the Cross-Module Associations section in Associations.
 The entities of the current module are listed first.